Understanding Adam’s Decolonial and Social Justice Framework in Field Education

 Talk about social work.
 Yeah, like it's so embedded in communities.
 And so you can't just be replaced by machines.

-So I think my the current bandwagon that that I'm on is making sure that people understand that education is not just an intellectual pursuit, it's something that includes the heart and the soul.
-And if we reduce it to just an intellectual pursuit, then we're really doing a huge disservice for two generations to come.
+So I think my the current bandwagon that I'm on is making sure that people understand that education is not just an intellectual pursuit, it's something that includes the heart and the soul.
+And if we reduce it to just an intellectual pursuit, then we're really doing a huge disservice to generations to come.

 Wonderful, wonderful final words.
-I think there and they really just capitulates and we really highlighted the good, bad and ugly and it really invites us to kind of really.
+I think there and they really just capitulates and we really highlights the good, bad and ugly and it really invites us to kind of really.

-Connect what you're saying too, or at least the people who are listening to social work students, or listen to podcasts.
+Connect what you're saying to, or at least the people who are listening to social work students, who are listening to the podcast.
 How this makes sense for them and their in their going to social work experience.
 So I really would like to thank you for participating.
-And asking was great to listen and to get to understand a little more of of your thoughts and where all this is going from us.
+And Taskeen it was great to listen and to get to understand a little more of of your thoughts and where all this is going..
 Thank you so much.

 Thank you so much for having me on the podcast.